chatlano/euler-project/README.md

 # euler-project
-Solutions for Euler project task with Kotlin
+Solutions for Euler project tasks with Kotlin